HewlettPackard/python-opsramp/README.md

 import opsramp.msp

-- class Clients() _the subtree containing all clients_
+- class Clients() _the subtree containing all clients of this MSP-level tenant_ An OpsRamp client cannot contain other clients so this is class is only useful with MSP-level tenants.
-  This call is only supported on Tenants that are at MSP or Partner level or higher because a Client cannot contain other clients.
   - get\_list() -> returns a list of dicts, each one containing minimal details for one client.
-It's worth noting that the main ID field in the summary objects that get returned is called *uniqueId* and this is the value you need to use everywhere in this binding that a client ID is required.
+It's worth noting that the main ID field in the objects that get returned is called *uniqueId* and this is the value you need to use everywhere in this binding that a client ID is required.
+  - create\_client(definition) -> creates a new Client in this Tenant. "definition" is a Python dict specifying details of the client to be created.
+The contents are described in the OpsRamp docs and helper functions for creating these dicts will be added in a later commit.
   - client(uuid) -> returns a Client object representing the API subtree for one specific client.
 The uuid is one of the uniqueId values that would be returned by `get_list()`
-  - create\_client(definition) -> creates a new Client in this Tenant. "definition" is a Python dict specifying details of the client to be created.
-The contents are described in the OpsRamp docs and helper functions for creating these dicts will be added in a later commit.

 - class Client() _a single client_
   - get() -> returns the definition of this client as a Python dict.
 See the OpsRamp API docs for detailed contents.